 Nobody likes taking exams, but they’re a normal part of life as a student.
 At Cambridge, the exams are organised by the University, which arranges several halls throughout the city where students can sit their exams in a quiet place and with trained invigilators.
 It’s completely natural that you should feel somewhat stressed throughout the Easter term, especially as your own exams approach.
 To help you cope with this anxiety, the tutors and the nurse at Clare have drawn up these guidelines.

 - Make sure you know everything you can know in advance about the papers you are taking: the format, the rubric, the syllabus, the requirements.
 This probably means consulting the 'Information for Candidates' document, and also previous years' papers (in the FML next to the main door) and examiners reports.
 Your DoS will advise you.

-- For general information about Cambridge exams, the CUSU website written by students for students is excellent
+- For general information about Cambridge exams, go to the CUSU website which is written by students for students: this is excellent

-- And go the UCS guidance leaflet on coping with exam preparation and stress
+- And go here UCS guidance for information on coping with exam preparation and stress

 - Make a timetable that apportions what is to be done within the time available, so that you know when to leave one task and move onto the next.
 Settle on some kind of daily rhythm, with clear breaks and a definite end-of-work.
 6-8 hours a day of genuine concentration is a formidable amount; don’t try to do more, or you’ll effectively do less.
 Occasionally, set some boundaries for ‘crisis working’ – the sprint to complete a task within a strictly limited time (1 hour, 2 hours), rather than always plodding on with no end in view.

 - Revise ACTIVELY.
 Don’t just read through material, but make (brief) notes on your reading, summarize old essays, make new essay plans.
-Decide what is central, what peripheral.
+Decide what is central, what is peripheral.
 Select.
 Prioritize.
 Be realistic about how much you can do.
 Unlike when you were at school, you cannot be expected to have read everything that was recommended to you (and don’t believe any students who tell you that they have done).